By: Tatum Stafford

 James Street, the main drag in the neighbouring suburb of Guildford, is home to a number of antique shops with vintage homewares, collectables and quirky memorabilia.
 One of the most fascinating shops is Dr Russell’s Imaginarium, tucked inside Ethel St Courtyard off James Street.
 Here you’ll find vintage toy cars, old telephones and movie cameras, and even an impressive range of original Star Wars memorabilia.

 The beautiful Walyunga National Park is a 15min drive from the valley, and boasts plenty of natural attractions, picturesque walking trails and vibrant displays of wildflowers in spring.
 If you’re eager to hit the trails, the 11km Echidna Trail loop offers beautiful views of the Avon Valley after a few steep woodland sections, or if you’d rather an easier walk, take the 6.4km Syd’s Rapids trail leaving from Boongarup Pool.
 You can stay the night at the Walyunga Campground, which is a short drive from the popular Walyunga Pool.

 |Distance from Perth CBD||29km, 40min drive.|

 |When to go||

-Sep - Oct: A great time to visit national parks around the region.
-Winter rains cause rapids and gullies to flow, and there is an abundance of native wildflowers to view.
-Grapevines in the region are green and lush in the springtime.
+Sep - Oct: Winter rains mean Bells Rapids is in full flow, and there are plenty of native wildflowers in national parks.
+Grapevines in the region are green and lush in springtime.

-If you’d prefer to cycle, there are a few bike hire options in Herne Hill and Guildford – Perth Electric Bike Hire being a popular option.
+If you’d prefer to cycle, there are a few bike hire shops in the neighbouring suburbs of Herne Hill and Guildford – Perth Electric Bike Hire is a popular option.